zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ```

-The code below shows how to define a menu blade view-model to open 4 different items:
+The following code demonstrates how to define a menu blade ViewModel to open four different items.

 ```typescript